How To Care For Baby Teeth

 When baby is teething, offer a teething ring or chilled, clean washcloths to alleviate discomfort.

-Start visiting the dentist every 6 months for check-ups and cleaning from the age of 1.
+Children should begin regular dental check-ups and professional cleaning every six months starting from the age of one, or once their first tooth has erupted.
 This will reinforce the good oral hygiene habits you are doing at home and catch any issues.
 Avon Valley Dental is a trusted kids dentist in Northam.

 Consistently reminding your little one about the importance of brushing teeth and eating healthy food is so important.
 Leading by example and establishing these habits early on usually works well over the long term.